NilPointer-Software/bdfd-wiki/src/bdscript/categoryCount.md

 # $categoryCount
-Returns the category count in a guild.
+Returns the category count of a guild.

 ## Usages
 There are two usages of this function :